 Treatment of biceps femoris tendinopathy

 If the injury is recent or acute then rest and apply ice or cold therapy for 10 to 15 minutes every hour for the first 24 to 48 hours.
-Wearing an elastic type support can help reduce any swelling and support the joint.
+Wear an elastic type support to help reduce any swelling and support the knee joint.
 Later, once the initial acute stage has passed, or if the injury is a long term chronic condition then applying heat and wearing a heat retainer type knee support is likely to be more beneficial.

 A doctor may prescribe anti-inflammatory medication such as ibuprofen during the early stages to reduce pain, swelling and inflammation although this less appropriate in the later stages of rehabilitation.
 Applying ultrasound or laser treatment can also help with the inflammation and healing process as can cross friction massage.